Why the Alt-Right’s Most Famous Woman Disappeared

 With a grimace, Southern hustled him off the phone.
 She was speechless for a moment.
 “Send help,” she said feebly.
 “Help.”

 By the time Southern went on McInnes’s show, I had been following her for nearly a year.
 I was making a documentary for The Atlantic about the white-nationalist movement, called White Noise.
 I’d already become accustomed to the accommodations Southern made to stay within a movement whose hatreds are prolific.
 (Southern denies being a white nationalist.)
-And I’d already become her confidante of sorts, too—I kept feeling compelled to remind her that I was a reporter.
+And I’d already become her confidant of sorts, too—I kept feeling compelled to remind her that I was a reporter.
 “Hey Daniel, in your honest opinion am I a little crazy?” she texted me once.
 “Do you think I’m irredeemable and can’t go back to a normal life?”

 Read: Four years embedded with the alt-right